GENS Course Proposals

 Courses with a W2 designation are linked together as Writing Across the Curriculum (WAC) courses.
 The focus of a WAC course is on disciplinary or interdisciplinary content (such as history, algebra, or marketing), and students learn and practice writing through their engagement with that content area.
 Students are offered opportunities and support to improve their writing within particular academic contexts.
-In other words, a student in a WAC course will receive instruction both in a particular content area as well as in writing.
+A student in a WAC course will receive instruction both in a particular content area as well as in writing.

 When designing a W2 course, instructors should focus 15-20% of course instruction (in class or online) on activities and practices that develop students’ writing.
 A minimum of 30% of a student’s final grade should focus on their progress with writing in the course.

-To apply for a W2 designation for your course, send a W2 application via email to the W2 Convenor: Joe Cirio (GENS).
-Instructors seeking a W2 designation must submit a W2 application for review and receive approval by the WAC committee which is made up of representatives from every school.
+To apply for a W2 designation for your course, send a W2 application via email to the W2 Convenor: Joe Cirio (GENS), firstname.lastname@example.org.
 Please submit materials in a single PDF for consideration.

 A complete W2 application should include the following materials in a single PDF:

 - The W2 Course Review Form

 - The application form covers three areas of focus:

 - A draft of the course syllabus and schedule.
 The syllabus should explain to students why writing is important in this class and what they will learn.

 - The writing assignment prompts that will be given to students.